$20 LIBERTY GOLD DOUBLE EAGLE MS-61

 - U.S. Mint issue from the following mints: Philadelphia, Denver, Carson City, New Orleans or San Francisco.

-PCGS, one of the top two coin grading services, has guaranteed the Brilliant Mint State-61 condition of this coin, adding collectibility to the beloved design.
+NGC, one of the top two coin grading services, has guaranteed the Brilliant Mint State-61 condition of this coin, adding collectibility to the beloved design.
 Enhance your collection by adding this $20 Liberty Gold Double Eagle to your cart today!

 Dates on these random year Gold coins will be of our choosing and may or may not vary, determined by stock on hand.